wl13/HERA/README.md

  Assume the working directory is "~/"

- 1. Download and unzip HERA, and then generate a folder named "HERAv1.0-master".
+ 1. Download and unzip HERA, and then generate a folder named "HERA-nonhpc-master".

     unzip HERA-nonhpc-master.zip

  2. Set scripts to executable.

-    cd HERAv1.0-master/ && chmod 750 *
+    cd HERA-nonhpc-master/ && chmod 750 *

  3. Generate the folder name "Test" and files for testing.